Narsinghgarh, Madhya Pradesh: Art and music

 The Rulers of Narsinghgarh were patrons of arts and music.
-The Malwa School of Arts as known today had its origin in the Narsinghgarh School of Arts in 18th and 19th Century.
+The Malwa School of Arts as known today had its origin in the Narsinghgarh School of Arts in the 18th and 19th centuries.
 One of its artists was Madhav Das, whose collections of paintings were known as "Rag Ragini".
 The temples of Kunwarani ji and Chapawatji built by the Ranis of Narsinghgarh on the banks of Paras Ram Sagar depicted the paintings of Krishna Leela.
 From Narsinghgarh it was carried to Mandu and thus later on called the Malwa School of Arts.

 The college of Narsinghgarh is affiliated with Khairagarh University.